tanteckliang/skills-github-pages/_posts/2024-07-31-measure_star_distance.md

 ### Conclusion

 Measuring the distance to stars is a complex but essential task in astronomy.
 While parallax is the primary method for nearby stars, other techniques are necessary for more distant objects.

-**Would you like to delve deeper into specific methods or explore related topics like Cepheid variables or standard candles?**